How to become a volunteer in Cambodia

 Be aware of the climate

-If you think you cannot work in a tropical land, because you come from the Siberia plains, choose a cool country to work and not Cambodia.
+If you think you cannot work in a tropical land, because you come from the Siberian plains, choose a cool country to work and not Cambodia.
 Though remember that we are humans and we can get accustom too.

-There are much advice about to be a volunteer, but I share it with the experience of 12 years in Cambodia, seeing persons from the five continents working in my organization.
+There are much advices about to be a volunteer, but I share it with the experience of years in Cambodia, seeing persons from the five continents working in my organization.
 Most of them very beautiful and talented people, old and young.
 I appreciate especially those who assume a very professional attitude toward my children and youth.
 They want to give their best, as they were doing a very serious work in their countries.
 Also those who give tenderness, respect and dignity to our people.

 Don’t be afraid!
 Be a volunteer!!
 If you are 18 or 80 and you have a talent to share with the poor, we wait you.